yduf/yduf.github.io/_posts/2018-08-02-group-mind.md

 Do cognitive work faster than any individual could, even if the speedup is less than linear
 Ideally: solve in finite time problems too large for one individual given infinite time

+## Companies need to

+- Do multiple things at once i.e. multitask
+- Stay on task i.e. don’t multitask and don’t react too quickly to change
+- Change projects or strategy when indicated by a change in conditions, i.e. react quickly to change

+If it seems like these three goals are at odds, you’re right – that’s why attention and memory are so difficult even in an individual brain.
+Even healthy teams can at times feel totally schizophrenic.